 If you are passionate about history, the Maltese triptych will not disappoint you.
 I guess there is no need to tell you that very few tourists decide to visit the island in the winter months, Malta being particularly promoted for the summer season, despite not really having so many beaches ready to support the mass tourism.
 But whether it’s the beach or the sun, or simply the Mediterranean air, you can expect the island besieged by the Europeans starting early May.

-Those mostly interested in the cultural aspects of Malta, in its stories and its cities, are also less sensitive to a particular season.
+Those interested in the cultural aspects of Malta, in its stories and its cities, are also less sensitive to a particular season.
 In addition, in Malta, the winters are mild, with the lowest temperatures oscillating around 10 degrees Celsius, with plus.
-And if you’re lucky, like I have been, you can enjoy even days with 18 degrees Celsius.
+And if you’re lucky, like I have been, you can enjoy even days at 18 degrees Celsius.
 It is true that there is also a risk of rain and the wind can be very strong, but even that is not enough to spoil a winter vacation in Malta.